• Skip to primary navigation

 A square slice of cake has been cut into with a fork showing off its moist crumb

 Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this gluten-free lemon poppy seed cake, I’d love to know.
-Leave a comment and star rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+And if you make this, I’d love to know.
+Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 two slices of lemon cake are on a gray plate on their side showing off their sexy layers of cake and icing